AI Palm Reading: How Computer Vision Reads Your Palm

 Where AI Excels

 Access.
 You don't need to live near a palm reader, speak their language, afford their rates, or match their schedule.
-Anyone with a smartphone can get a reading in any country, at any hour.
+Anyone with a smartphone gets a reading, in any country, at any hour.

 Where Human Readers Excel